RetroPie/RetroPie-Docs/docs/Quickguide-for-configuring-limelight-with-Retropie-and-Emulation-Station.md

 **Extra Tip2!**

 Create two .sh files named limelight720.sh and limelight1080.sh in the ports folder with both setups for fast access to both resolutions and framerates

+***

+**Advanced configuration**

+To get 1080p 60FPS streaming running without lag you can try these overclock settings that resolved the issues:

+arm_freq=1100
+core_freq=500
+sdram_freq=500
+h264_freq=500
+over_voltage=8
+force_turbo=1
+temp_limit=80

+DISCLAIMER: Force_turbo will void your warranty since its keeps the clock on 100% without throttling, so you should use a heatsink with these settings.